 MERILL+ Visa Signature is a no annual fee credit card that doesn’t have a travel credit as one of its regular benefits.
 However, if you spend $50,000 or more in a year, you can either choose from a $200 travel credit for travel incidentals or Delta Sky Club lounge membership.

 The travel credit benefit on luxury travel credit cards can help rationalize spending a lot on the annual fee.
 Some cards like the American Express Platinum make it more difficult to “get your money back” from the annual fee but there are ways around it (e.g., buying airline gift cards).
-Other cards like Chase Sapphire Reserve are more flexible with their travel and may be a better pick.
+Other cards like Chase Sapphire Reserve are more flexible with their travel and might be a better pick.